Sep 1, 2021

-Wells Fargo donates up to 1.5% of its revenue to charitable causes each year. which has raised $286.5 million in 2017 alone to more than 14,500 nonprofits through philanthropy such as food banks and incubators to hasten the speed to market for start-ups.
-They also provide employees two paid days off per year to volunteer and give back to the charity of their choice.
+Wells Fargo donates up to 1.5% of its revenue to charitable causes each year to more than 14,500 nonprofits through philanthropy such as food banks and incubators (plant science and renewable energy) to hasten the speed to market for start-ups.

-TOMS's mission is to donate a pair of shoes for every pair they sell and has resulted in the donation of over 60 million pairs of shoes to children in need.
-Profits are used to assist the visually-impaired by providing prescription glasses and medical treatments, provide 'safe' drinking water and build businesses in developing countries to
+TOMS's mission is to donate a pair of shoes for every pair they sell and has resulted in the donation of over 100 million pairs of shoes to children in need.
+These profits have been used to assist the visually-impaired by providing prescription glasses and medical treatments, provide 'safe' drinking water and build businesses in developing countries to create jobs.

-It's been more than a decade since General Electric launched Ecomagination, its renewable business strategy with a mission to double down on clean technology and generate $20 billion in revenue from green products.
-In those ten years, it has manufactured its Evolution Series Tier 4 Locomotive, which will reduce emissions by more than 70% and launched the Digital Wind Farm which can boost a wind farm’s energy production by 20%.
+It's been over a decade since General Electric launched Ecomagination, its renewable business strategy with a mission to double down on clean technology and generate $20 billion in revenue from green products.

 13. New Belgium Brewing Company

 This brewing company owned entirely by its employees through a stock ownership plan is focused on sustainability.
-Its Fort Collins brewery produces 18% of its own electricity through solar panels and wastewater.
-It also contributes to bicycle and eco-focused organizations.
-According to their Director of CSR, Katie Wallace: “We consider social and environmental well-being to be intricately intertwined.”
+Its Fort Collins, Colorado brewery produces its electricity through solar panels and wastewater and aims to have all its beer carbon neutral by 2030.
+It also gives away $1 of every barrel sold to support their philanthropic initiatives, values and goals.
+According to Director of CSR, Katie Wallace: “We consider social and environmental well-being to be intricately intertwined.”

 14. The Walt Disney Company

-Disney is committed to reducing their carbon footprint with goals for zero net greenhouse gas emissions, zero-waste, and a commitment to conserve water.
-They are actively ensuring that they set strict international labor policies to protect the safety and rights of their employees.
+Disney committed to reducing their carbon footprint in their 2020 CSR report with goals for zero net greenhouse gas emissions, zero waste, and a commitment to conserve water.
+They are actively ensuring strict international labor policies to protect the safety and rights of their employees.